OpenDriveLab/UniAD/README.md

 UniAD is trained in two stages.
 Pretrained checkpoints of both stages will be released and the results of each model are listed in the following tables.

 ### Stage1: Perception training
-> We first train the perception modules (i.e., track and map) to obtain a stable weight initlization for the next stage.
+> We first train the perception modules (i.e., track and map) to obtain a stable weight initialization for the next stage.
 BEV features are aggregated with 5 frames (queue_length = 5).

 | Method | Encoder | Tracking<br>AMOTA | Mapping<br>IoU-lane | config | Download |
 | :---: | :---: | :---: | :---: | :---:|:---:|